 The City of Ocala, doing business as Ocala Utility Services, is located in central Florida in Marion County.
 The City joined the ARP in May 1986.
 John Zobler is the City Manager, and Sandra Wilson is the Deputy City Manager.
+Michael Poucher, PE, is the Director of Electric Utility.
 The City's service area is approximately 161 square miles.
 For more information about Ocala Utility Services, please visit www.ocalaelectric.com.